 Hamilton Insurance Agency and the Visual Bucket List Foundation are working together to provide once-in-a-lifetime experiences for visually impaired kids to create lasting visual memories.
-To vote for them, use the social media buttons to share this story, or leave a comment below.
 If they reach 500 votes, the $5,000 donation they’ve already earned doubles to $10,000!

 Seeing the world before it goes dark

 Lizzy Myers was just five years old when she was diagnosed with Usher syndrome, a rare genetic disease that causes progressive hearing and vision loss.
 Her parents, Christine and Steve Myers, learned she could become blind by her teenage years.

 They decided to create a “visual bucket list” — a list of things they wanted her to see and experience before her vision diminishes, ranging from simple pleasures, like catching fireflies in their Ohio backyard, to grand adventures, like sight-seeing in Europe.
 After Lizzy’s story was picked up by news outlets worldwide, well-wishers from around the globe pitched in to fund an all-expenses-paid trip for Lizzy’s family to travel to Rome.

 “We wanted other kids in the same circumstances as Lizzy to have a once-in-a-lifetime visual experience before their world goes dark.”

 — Steve Myers, co-founder of the VBLF

 “We were so grateful for the outpouring of generosity from strangers,” said Steve.
 “We wanted other kids in the same circumstances as Lizzy to have a once-in-a-lifetime visual experience before their world goes dark.”
 As a way to give back, he and Christine formed the VBLF, which gives visually impaired youth unique experiences based on their own personal visual bucket list and capabilities.

 Looking after their community